fische57/MLOps-Nanodegree-Capstone/README.md

 ### Results

-The best AutoML model was VotingEnsemble with a weighted AUC of 0.98181354 and an accuracy of 0.93590.
-The Ensemble used a StandardScalerWrapper with an XGBoost classifier.
+The best AutoML model was a VotingEnsemble algorithm that compared several classification models and selected the best one.
+It had an ensemble weight of 0.125.
+It ensembled several classifier/scaler combinations.
+The combination chosen by the voting ensemble used a StandardScalerWrapper with an XGBoost classifier, with a weighted AUC of 0.98181354 and an accuracy of 0.93590.
+See the final screenshot below for the code provided by AutoML showing exactly how the parameters were set for data transformation and for the training algorithm under Ensemble Details.

 ![image](https://github.com/fische57/Nanodegree-Capstone-MLOps/assets/52047242/df548465-3427-41fe-8afb-9a473a263c36)
 ![image](https://github.com/fische57/Nanodegree-Capstone-MLOps/assets/52047242/843be94d-b080-4fc1-8162-d6f0a01ebcc5)
 ![image](https://github.com/fische57/Nanodegree-Capstone-MLOps/assets/52047242/10e50c3a-98ec-46e6-9472-6876f3f784fe)